SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 18. **Minor Illusion:** Create a simple image or sound to deceive or distract.
 19. **Open/Close:** Opens or closes small or light things.
-20. **Poison Spray:** d12 damage if the nearby target fails a STR save.
+20. **Poison Spray:** d12 poison damage if the nearby target fails a STR save.
 21. **Prestidigitation:** Perform minor magical tricks for various effects.
 22. **Produce Flame:** Create a small flame in your hand that can shed